 A U.S. holder's aggregate tax basis in the common stock received in the reverse stock split will equal such stockholder's aggregate tax basis in our common stock surrendered in the reverse stock split reduced by any amount allocable to a fractional share of post-reverse stock split common stock for which cash is received.
-The holding period for the shares of our common stock exchanged therefor.
+The holding period for the shares of our common stock received in the reverse stock split generally will include the holding period for the shares of our common stock exchanged therefor.